-Two Linesmen shall be appointed, whose duty (subject to the decision of the Referee) shall be to indicate when the ball is out of play and which side is entitled to the cornerkick, goal-kick or throw-in.
+Two Linesmen shall be appointed, whose duty (subject to the decision of the Referee) shall be to indicate:

+- (a) when the ball is out of play,

+- (b) which side is entitled to a cornerkick, goal-kick or throw-in,

+- (c) when a substitution is desired.

 They shall also assist the Referee to control the game in accordance with the Laws.
 In the event of undue interference or improper conduct by a Linesman, the Referee shall dispense with his services and arrange for a substitute to be appointed.
 (The matter shall be reported by the Referee to the competent authority.)
 The Linesmen should be equipped with flags by the Club on whose ground the match is played.